LinkWellNodes/Documentation/blog/Chainlink-Any-API-Direct-Requests-Vs-Functions/index.md

 And yet — inherent shortcomings within the Direct Request model have precipitated the emergence of Chainlink Functions.

-**Shortcomings of the Direct Request model:**
+### Drawbacks of the Direct Request model

 1. **Searching for a Suitable Chainlink Node Operator**- To make a direct request, Web3 developers must first find a suitable node operator via [Chainlink's official Discord server](https://discord.com/invite/chainlink) (#operator-requests channel).
 2. **Reliability Concerns** — Within distributed and decentralized systems, single points of failure (SPOFs) are not ideal.
 Selecting a single Chainlink node operator — especially one not well-versed in an elastic, redundant infrastructure design- can lead to availability and reliability concerns.
 3. **Centralization Risks** — Entrusting data to a single Chainlink node operator poses trust issues, wherein a nefarious node operator could potentially manipulate data before writing it on-chain.
 4. **External Adapters** — Direct Requests must offload any advanced logic (ie, complicated parsing or post-processing of data) to an external adapter (EA) — a small, server-side runtime that hosts such functionality.
 Some oracles (such as us!) offer this service for free, whereas others require you to write or provide your own external adapter.

 As a result of these drawbacks, some Web3 developers have resorted to running their own Chainlink node in order to mitigate security and trust concerns.
-Yet, running a production-grade Chainlink infrastructure demands [substantial effort](https://docs.linkwellnodes.io/knowledgebase/faq/Chainlink-Operators#profitability), diverting valuable resources (both financial and otherwise) that could otherwise be spent on application development.
+Yet, running a production-grade Chainlink infrastructure demands [substantial effort](/knowledgebase/faq/Chainlink-Operators#profitability), diverting valuable resources (both financial and otherwise) that could otherwise be spent on application development.

 > *&nbsp;**A short plug**: At LinkWell Nodes, we offer a robust suite of Direct Request service offerings that mitigates many of the above shortcomings.
-By following our [Direct Request API documentation](https://docs.linkwellnodes.io/services/direct-request-jobs/Jobs-and-Pricing), you'll be able to develop a self-service Any API solution, and be up and running in minutes.*
+By following our [Direct Request API documentation](/services/direct-request-jobs/Jobs-and-Pricing), you'll be able to develop a self-service Any API solution, and be up and running in minutes.*
 >
-> *We also offer a comprehensive list of free service offerings to all customers, including free external adapter development, hosting, [data security guarantee](https://docs.linkwellnodes.io/services/direct-request-jobs/Service-Level-Agreement), and 24/7 monitoring of your direct request infrastructure.*
+> *We also offer a comprehensive list of free service offerings to all customers, including free external adapter development, hosting, [data security guarantee](/services/direct-request-jobs/Service-Level-Agreement), and 24/7 monitoring of your direct request infrastructure.*

 ---

-**Enter Chainlink Functions.**
+## **Chainlink Functions**: Pros and Cons

 As a result of the historic challenges with Direct Requests, [Chainlink Functions](https://docs.chain.link/chainlink-functions) emerged as a decentralized, self-service alternative in March 2023.
 Chainlink Functions executes all request logic on a DON (Decentralized Oracle Network), instead of via a single Chainlink Oracle — thereby minimizing concerns around centralization and reliability.